ddaannnnyy/c-sharp-poc/README.md

 # c-sharp-poc

 Hello, sometimes I find myself in need of hacky, rapid proof of concepts.
 My strongest OOP language is C#, so I usually throw them in here.
-Feel free to let me know if I could approached a problem a different way, while my code may be inefficient, I am actively trying to learn.
+Feel free to let me know if I could have approached a problem in a different way, while my code may be inefficient, I am actively trying to learn.

 email me at dannhebdon@gmail.com, or find me on twitter @_hebdon.